hypo69/hypo/docs/gemini/out/en/explainer/src/scenario/_examples/_example_executor.md

 Examples for the `executor` module from `src.scenario.executor`.

 This file contains examples of how to use the functions provided in the `executor` module.
-The examples demonstrate how to run scenarios, handle scenario files, and interact with PrestaShop API.
+The examples demonStarte how to run scenarios, handle scenario files, and interact with PrestaShop API.

 @details
 - `Example 1` shows how to run a list of scenario files.
-- `Example 2` demonstrates how to run a single scenario file.
+- `Example 2` demonStartes how to run a single scenario file.
-- `Example 3` illustrates how to run a single scenario.
+- `Example 3` illuStartes how to run a single scenario.
 - `Example 4` provides an example of executing a product page scenario.
 - `Example 5` shows how to add a coupon using PrestaShop API.